 To be eligible for appointment, you'll need to successfully complete all of the following assessments:

-Before you are appointed to a position, you will be required to undertake 9 months paid intensive training consisting of both off-the-job training at the Department's Training Academy in Bentley and on-the-job-training at a Youth Justice centre.
 Once you have successfully completed both off and on-the-job training, demonstrating good conduct and regular attendance, you may become eligible for permanency.

-Department of Corrective Services (DCS) regularly conducts recruitment campaigns for youth justice officer vacancies.
+Department of Corrective Services (DCS) regularly conducts recruitment campaigns for Youth Justice Officer vacancies.

 Applications for Youth Justice Officers are currently closed.
-Enter your details into the youth justice officer registry to register your interest in a youth justice officer role.
+Enter your details into the youth justice officer registry to register your interest in a Youth Justice Officer role.

-For further information about the Department's youth justice officers, contact by:
+For further information about the Department's Youth Justice Officers, contact by:

-Last updated: 10-Feb-2014
+Last updated: 13-Jun-2014